 - has a disability, illness or other medical condition;

 - engages/engaged in unconventional behaviour or other forms of personal expression, particular cultural or religious practices, or illegal or immoral conduct;

 - chooses a living environment or lifestyle or makes decisions with which other people do not agree;

 - does not speak English to a particular standard, or at all; does not have a particular level of literacy or education; or does or does not express a particular religious, political or moral opinion;

-- is of a particular sexual orientation or identity or expresses particular sexual preferences; or
+- is of a particular sexual orientation or gender identity or expresses particular sexual preferences; or

 - takes/has taken, or is/has been dependent on alcohol or drugs (but the effect of alcohol or drugs may be considered in determining whether the person has impaired decision-making capacity).